zhangwei03020915/abp/docs/en/tutorials/microservice/part-03.md

 The `CloudCrm` microservice solution contains more than one .NET solution.
 Typically, each ABP Studio module represents a separate .NET solution (see the [concepts](../../studio/concepts.md) document).
 ABP Suite works on a single .NET solution to generate code, so we should select a module here.

-Select the `CloudCrm.Catalog` module and click the *OK* button.
+Select the `CloudCrm.CatalogService` module and click the *OK* button.
 It will open ABP Suite as shown below:

 ![abp-studio-abp-suite-inside](images/abp-studio-abp-suite-inside.png)